USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_compute_environment.md

 ## 3.2.2 netCDF library

 Most of the CMAQ input files (the rest are in ASCII format) and all output files are in netCDF format.
 Hence netCDF library is an essential component of the CMAQ model.
 The netCDF library is avaialbe for download at http://www.unidata.ucar.edu/software/netcdf/ and users should follow the instructions for proper installation.
-It is recommended to install classic netCDF libraries without **netCDF4** and **HDF5** support.
+Users should install classic netCDF C and Fortran libraries without **netCDF4** and **HDF5** support.
 In order to do so, users should provide the appropriate flags, such as --disable-netcdf-4 and --disable-dap, at the configure stage.

 ## 3.2.3 IOAPI library

 The IOAPI library provides an interface between the netCDF libraries and CMAQ to handle input and output (I/O) calls throughout the CMAQ code.
 The lastest version of the IOAPI library (version 3.2) is available for download at https://www.cmascenter.org/ioapi/documentation/all_versions/html/AVAIL.html#v32.
+Users should note that the IOAPI library requires netCDF files to be adhere to a strict formatting guideline

 **COMMENT we have test the latest IOAPI 3.2 and it failed with parallel I/O function turns on in CMAQ